-17 PATIENT COUNSELING INFORMATION
+478 17 PATIENT COUNSELING INFORMATION

-See FDA-approved patient labeling (Medication Guide).

-Health care providers should advise patients of the potential benefits and risks of ZELBORAF and instruct their patients to read the Medication Guide before starting ZELBORAF therapy.
-Inform patients of the following:
+- 479 See FDA-approved patient labeling (Medication Guide). - 480 Healthcare providers should advise patients of the potential benefits and risks of ZELBORAF and instruct - 481 their patients to read the Medication Guide before starting ZELBORAF therapy.
+Inform patients of the - 482 following:

 - Evidence of BRAF V600E mutation in the tumor specimen with an FDA approved test is necessary to identify patients for whom treatment with ZELBORAF is indicated [see Dosage and Administration (2.1)]. - ZELBORAF increases the risk of developing new primary cutaneous malignancies.
-Advise patients of the importance of contacting their health care provider immediately for any changes in their skin [see Warnings and Precautions (5.1)]. - Anaphylaxis and other serious hypersensitivity reactions can occur during treatment and upon reinitiation of treatment with ZELBORAF.
+Advise patients of the importance of contacting their healthcare provider immediately for any changes in their skin [see Warnings and Precautions (5.1)]. - Anaphylaxis and other serious hypersensitivity reactions can occur during treatment and upon reinitiation of treatment with ZELBORAF.
 Advise patients to stop taking ZELBORAF and to seek immediate medical attention for symptoms of anaphylaxis or hypersensitivity [see Warnings and Precautions (5.3)]. - Severe dermatologic reactions can occur in patients receiving ZELBORAF.
-Advise patients to stop taking ZELBORAF and to contact their health care provider for severe dermatologic reactions [see Warnings and Precautions (5.4)]. - ZELBORAF can prolong QT interval, which may result in ventricular arrhythmias.
+Advise patients to stop taking ZELBORAF and to contact their health-care provider for severe dermatologic reactions [see Warnings and Precautions (5.4)]. - ZELBORAF can prolong QT interval, which may result in ventricular arrhythmias.
 Advise patients of the importance of monitoring of their electrolytes and the electrical activity of their heart (via an ECG) during ZELBORAF treatment [see Warnings and Precautions (5.5)]. - Liver injury leading to functional hepatic impairment, including coagulopathy or other organ dysfunction, can occur with ZELBORAF.
-Advise patients of the importance of laboratory monitoring of their liver during ZELBORAF treatment and to contact their health care provider for relevant symptoms [see Warnings and Precautions (5.6)]. - ZELBORAF can cause mild to severe photosensitivity.
+Advise patients of the importance of laboratory monitoring of their liver during ZELBORAF treatment and to contact their health-care provider for relevant symptoms [see Warnings and Precautions (5.6)]. - ZELBORAF can cause mild to severe photosensitivity.
 Advise patients to avoid sun exposure, wear protective clothing, and use a broad spectrum UVA/UVB sunscreen and lip balm (SPF \geq 30) when outdoors to help protect against sunburn [see Warnings and Precautions (5.7)]. - Ophthalmologic reactions can occur in patients treated with ZELBORAF.
-Advise patients to contact their health care provider immediately for ophthalmologic symptoms [see Warnings and Precautions (5.8)]. - ZELBORAF can cause fetal harm when administered to a pregnant woman based on its mechanism of action.
-Advise women of childbearing potential and men to use appropriate contraceptive measures during ZELBORAF therapy and for at least 2 months after discontinuation of ZELBORAF.
-Advise patients to contact their health care provider immediately if they become pregnant [see Warnings and Precautions (5.9) and Use in Special Populations (8.1)].
+Advise patients to contact their health-care provider immediately for ophthalmologic symptoms [see Warnings and Precautions (5.8)].